For international students entering Fall 2023 – Spring 2024.

 ACCESS BROCKPORT WEBMAIL

-Your college email address is your NetID followed by @brockport.edu.
+Your university email address is your NetID followed by @brockport.edu.

 Regularly check your Brockport Webmail.
 All official communication will be sent to this account, including your student tuition bill and course schedule updates.